The Time of Your Life

 Daily life on earth conforms to our planet’s light/dark cycle.
 Living things stay most active when they can find food most easily.
 For humans, that’s the daytime.

-The discovery of fire, and the invention of electric lights a little more than a century ago, made it possible for people to work and engage in other activities any time of day or night.
+The invention of electric lights in the late 19th century made it possible for people to work and engage in other activities any time of day or night.
 Nevertheless, people still function better in the daytime, and sleep more soundly and longer at night.

 Even if they sleep in the daytime, and work at night, people still experience bouts of sleepiness, typically between about 4 AM and 6 AM.
 On days off, most people—regardless of their work hours—prefer to stay awake in the day, and sleep at night.